ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## always_fetch_merged_part {#always_fetch_merged_part}

-Prohibits data parts merging at replicas in [Replicated*MergeTree](../../engines/table-engines/mergetree-family/replication.md)-engine tables.
+Prohibits data parts merging in [Replicated*MergeTree](../../engines/table-engines/mergetree-family/replication.md)-engine tables.

 When merging is prohibited, the replica never merges parts and always downloads merged parts from other replicas.
 If there is no required data yet, the replica waits for it.
 CPU and disk load on the replica server decreases, but the network load on cluster increases.
 This setting can be useful on servers with relatively weak CPUs or slow disks, such as servers for backups storage.